Darby Day Trips: Explore Lucca

-Just a 30-minute drive north of Camp Darby, you’ll find the incredibly unique Tuscan town of Lucca.
+CAMP DARBY, Italy - Just a 30-minute drive north of Camp Darby, you’ll find the incredibly unique Tuscan town of Lucca.
 While known for its well-preserved historic walls and city center, Lucca is also a vibrant cultural hotspot.
+It is home to a lively music scene, a plethora of healthy and innovative dining options, and a thriving community of comic and cosplay aficionados.
+This town truly has something for everyone.
+Here are a few highlights to explore.

 |Date Taken: